keelancook/missions-center/for-faculty/mission-trips-faculty/professor-faq.md

    * Our core strategy when going on a mission trip is to partner with local believers or local missionaries working in the target area.
 We will partner with them, coming alongside their strategies and rhythms to get the Gospel to the nations.
 The Company utilizes a strategic method called the Core Missionary Task (entry, evangelism, discipleship, healthy church formation, leadership training, and partnership and exit).
 Partnering with Company teams in one of these categories is a wonderful way to implement strategy.
 Other strategies include aiding in-country churches with VBS, caring for in-country missionaries, diaspora work, replanting/revitalization work, and open-air preaching.
 The goal of our strategy should always be the fulfillment of the Great Commission.
 So, whatever strategy you choose to implement, it should have the Great Commission as its thrust.

 ### What expectations does the CGCS have of faculty members?
-   * See professor expectation list for professors **[by clicking here](/for-faculty/mission-trips-faculty/professor-expectations.html)**.
+   * See the professor expectation list for professors **[by clicking here](/for-faculty/mission-trips-faculty/professor-expectations.html)**.
 There are expectations before the trip, during the trip, and after the trip.
 Please read these carefully.

 ### Do professors share rooms with students?
    * Professors should not share a room with students.
 Doing so can create questions that neither you nor the school would want.
 Avoid this at all costs.